MicroStrategy/rest-api-docs/docs/common-workflows/manage-security-filter-objects/manage-security-filter-objects.md

 ---
-title: Manage Security Filter Objects
+title: Manage security filter objects
 description: You can use REST API requests to retrieve, create and update security filter objects through the Modeling service.
 ---